-- the net ventilation flow rates along the tunnel at each node, which is positive if the longitudinal ventilation is going towards the greater abscissa values and negative if not, - and the extraction flow rate for each segment which cannot be negative.
+- the net ventilation flow rates along the tunnel at each node, which is: - o direction A: positive if it goes in the traffic direction - o direction B: negative if it goes in the traffic direction - and the extraction flow rate for each segment which cannot be negative.

 The effects of ventilation supply flows into the tunnel at different segments may be accounted for when specifying the flows along the tunnel.
-Thus, for example, a semi-transverse ventilation system with supply ducts along the tunnel would have flows along the tunnel varying with location, whilst extraction flows would be set to zero.
+Thus, for example, a semitransverse ventilation system with supply ducts along the tunnel would have flows along the tunnel varying with location, whilst extraction flows would be set to zero.